Bloc leader blames Singh for creating ‘divide’ between Quebec, rest of the country on racism

 Bloc Québécois leader Yves-François Blanchet personally blamed NDP leader Jagmeet Singh for fostering a divide on the topic of racism between Quebec and the rest of the country on Thursday.

-Blanchet said Singh categorized Quebec Premier François Legault as a racist because Legault wouldn’t acknowledge that the province had a systemic issue, and that this created a divide around the discussions of racism between Quebec and Canada.
+After meeting with Quebec Premier François Legault, Blanchet told reporters that Singh categorized Legault as a racist because Legault wouldn’t acknowledge that the province had a systemic issue, and that this created a divide around the discussions of racism between Quebec and Canada.

-“He should look himself in the mirror and ask himself if he has created a serious social crisis and a serious divide,” Blanchet said.
+“He should look himself in the mirror and ask if he has created a serious social crisis and a serious divide,” Blanchet said in French.

 Back in early June at the height of the Black Lives Matter protests happening worldwide, including Quebec, Legault condemned racism in the province but refused to acknowledge that Quebec has any kind of systemic issue.